Workforce Development and Talent Assets

 Workforce Support

-The Workforce Development Program at the Department of Economic Development and Commerce (DDEC) is a federal Workforce Innovation and Opportunity Act (WIOA) program that supports job applicants and displaced workers.
-It also gives young people access to meaningful employment, education, training, and support services.
-WIOA operations take place in 16 career centers across the island.
+The Workforce Development Program at the Department of Economic Development and Commerce (DDEC) is a federal Workforce Innovation and Opportunity Act (WIOA) program from the United States Government that supports job applicants and displaced workers.
+This program also gives young people access to meaningful employment, education, training, and support services.
+WIOA operations offer a variety of employment opportunities and take place in 16 career centers across the island.
 In 2023, Puerto Rico received:

 • $22.4 million to support adult activities